Loosen Up To Be More Socially Successful

 Have a realistic idea of what to expect in social situations

 There are lots of slightly irritating, but common and unavoidable, behaviors and events that come up in social situations.
-A friend may be unreliable about showing up to a get together.
+A buddy may be unreliable about showing up to a get together.
 A group of friends may all start interrupting and talking over each other during dinner.
 A party may be overcrowded and full of sloppy guests who keep jostling you.
 Most people know these types of things just come with the territory and don't let themselves be too bothered by them.

 If you're more socially inexperienced though, the same things can really irk you.
 You haven't been around enough to know they're not supposed to be a big deal.
 In your mind, you may have the expectation that a social situation should and can go a certain way, and then feel upset when people "ruin" it.
-The thing is, in practice that situation may never have had the potential to turn out the way you pictured it.
-For example, if you believe you should be able to have an in-depth conversation at a club, you'll always get peeved that it's too loud to do so.
+The thing is, in practice it may never have had the potential to turn out the way you pictured it.
+For example, if you believe you should be able to have an in-depth conversation at a nightclub, you'll always get peeved that it's too loud to do so.
 If you accept that's just not possible or part of that experience, you'll have a better time.
 Just like someone shouldn't get bent out of shape for not being able to go nuts and party at a library.

 Some of the articles on this site describe what real social situations are like, and try to indirectly reduce any uptightness you may have by going over how things really work.